Keyword stuffing in a nutshell

 During content creation, try sprinkling the text with your target keyword, but try not to go overboard.
 Only insert the keyword where and when it feels natural.
 But still, you might be wondering how many keywords are too many in a single piece of content.

-While there’s no strict rule on the appropriate number of times to use keywords in your content, try to keep the keyword density within a safe range.
+While there’s no strict rule on the appropriate number of times to use keywords in your content, try to check the keyword density and then keep within a safe range.
 Experts suggest that 2-5% is a safe range to stay within, but to rank higher in search results, you’ll find that the recommended keyword density varies depending on your niche and the level of competition in it.
 To find out what the recommended density is, research your top competitors and incorporate their keyword strategies into yours while keeping your content natural.

 SE Ranking’s On-page SEO Checker enables users to optimize their own content’s keyword density.
 The tool provides a comprehensive analysis of your web page and identifies potential issues related to keyword density that may impact your page’s overall performance in search results.
 It provides recommendations on adjusting keyword usage throughout the page, helping you optimize it for the target keyword and avoid keyword stuffing.